-It is therefore the third time, dear friends, that I find myself thus speaking before you.
+So this is the third time, dear friends, that I have found myself thus speaking before you.

 The first time, I was thirty years old, and it was at the initiative of Simone Veil.

-The second, I was fifty, and it is already you, Eric, but not yet you, François, who had addressed this beautiful and perilous invitation to me.
+The second time, I was fifty, and it’s already you, Eric, but not yet you, François, who had sent me this beautiful and perilous invitation.

 The history of Europe and the massacres of its Jews...